 - Place a small amount of spaghetti sauce in a bowl for dipping.
 You can also sprinkle on a little Parmesan cheese.
 Enjoy!

 - Everything doesn’t have to go on the skewer in the same order that it would appear on a sandwich.
 Put the bread in the middle and the tomatoes on the ends.
-You can also add extra ingredients including pieces of bell pepper or pickles, and substitute rolled slices of deli lunch meat or cubes of ham or hard-boiled egg for the meatballs.
+You can also add extra ingredients including pieces of bell pepper or pickles, and substitute rolled slices of lunch meat, cubes of ham or hard-boiled egg for the meatballs.